DIR 202 Terms and Conditions

 Complete required readings, forum posts, and other learning activities of the course.

 Student Confidentiality Statement

 In order to improve and refine your Floortime skills, this course includes a requirement to videotape yourself with children, parents, professionals, and/or other caregivers and to view videotape of fellow students working with children, parents, professionals, and/or other caregivers.
 The parents of these children have generously agreed to grant videotaping permission for this purpose.
 In addition, you may view and discuss video of other parents, children and professionals, whose identities could be known to you.
 As this is considered personal health information, there is a need for a high level of confidentiality.
 Please read and sign below:

-I agree to abide by all videotaping guidelines provided by the course instructors to include: procuring video and videotaping permissions, labeling of video, referencing a child viewed on video, handling, storage, and sharing of video and final disposal of video.
+I agree to abide by all video recording guidelines provided by ICDL , either written or spoken, regarding, but not limited to, procuring video and video recording permissions, labeling of video, referencing a child viewed on video, handling, storage, and sharing of video and final disposal of video.